rackerlabs/support-how-to/style-guidelines.md

     The `--driver` flag indicates what type of driver the machine will run on.
 In this case, `virtualbox` indicates that the driver is Oracle VirtualBox.
 The final argument in the command gives the VM a name, in this case, `test`.

-    The output should as follows:
+    The output should look as follows:

     ```
     Creating VirtualBox VM...